CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 ### Version Management

-Managing plugin versions requires keeping an eye on both Capacitor core updates and platform-specific changes.
-It's all about aligning your plugins with Capacitor's semantic versioning.
+Managing plugin versions requires keeping an eye on both React Native core updates and platform-specific changes.
+It's all about aligning your plugins with React Native's semantic versioning.

 | Version Type | Update Priority | Key Considerations |
 | --- | --- | --- |